-The Division of Rare and Manuscript Collections is open to reading room appointments for the Cornell community (see details)
+The Division of Rare and Manuscript Collections is open to reading room appointments for all researchers. (see details)

 The Division of Rare and Manuscript Collections (RMC) houses books, collections of archival material, bound manuscripts, and other resources.
 For an overview of our materials visit our collections overview page and for highlights of our collections visit our collection highlights page.